 Clear and understandable communication is vital.
 Injury can cause considerable stress, which is added to when having to deal with the legal complexity of an injury compensation claim.
 A good injury lawyer should be able to provide understandable advice and outline a clear management plan for your matter including the likely time frame to conclusion.

-Ideally the advice should be given at a face-to-face meeting or by phone so you have an opportunity to ask questions and have things further explained.
-The advice should then be put in writing so you have a record of what was discussed.
-Your lawyer’s communication should be honest and realistic.
+A good lawyer should be a good listener and gives you the opportunity to ask questions and have things explained.
+Advice should be put in writing so you have a record of what was discussed.
+Your lawyer's communication should be honest and realistic.

 Your lawyer should be caring, treat you with dignity and work with you to achieve the best outcome possible.
 You should feel comfortable and have confidence in your lawyer’s ability.

 Before engaging a lawyer I think it important that you have an opportunity to speak or meet without cost or obligation to see if the lawyer is right for you and to obtain an accurate estimate in relation to legal fees.
 Most firms offer 'No Win-No Fee' arrangements, but be careful - they are not all the same.

 Our process for personal injury compensation at Galbally & O’Bryan